-This is a rehabilitation and renovation project of a historical building located in a heritage conservation area of Lisbon, acquired in 2019 by an entity that was 90% owned by the RHIHL group.
+This is a rehabilitation and renovation project of a historical building located in a heritage conservation area of Lisbon, acquired in 2019 by an entity that is now wholly owned by the RHIHL group.
 This building has a total gross floor area of about 1,836 square metres (19,768 square feet), comprising residential apartments as well as shops on ground floor.
-The design and renovation proposals have been approved by the local government authorities and renovation works are underway.
-There have been some delays due to the pandemic and the project is presently expected to be completed by mid 2022.

-During the year under review, the RHIHL group acquired the remaining 10% equity interest from the other shareholder and now wholly owns this project.
-The apartment units and shops are intended to be marketed for sale at appropriate time after completion of the renovation works.
+The renovation works are underway and expected to be completed by mid 2023.
+The apartment units and shops are intended to be marketed for sale after completion of the renovation works.